By Mike Mitchell

 Empty stadiums with no fans in attendance.
 Regular testing for all athletes.
 All sports teams quarantined for the duration of their entire season—the players and coaches shuttling between team locations and their respective stadiums.

 The ‘sports bubble’ plan will have its share of difficulties.
-Setting aside, the most significant hurdle, which is ensuring the long term health of the players involved.
+The most significant hurdle is ensuring the long term health of the players involved.

 Many other factors are working against having a sports bubble league.
-One of them is that you’d have to separate players, coaches, and key personnel from their families for an extended period.
-Especially if leagues operate in a fashion where they are stationed in a specific location for an extended period of time.
+One of them is that you’d have to separate players, coaches, and key personnel from their families for an extended period, primarily if teams operate in a fashion where they are in a specific location for an extended period.

 Sports leagues have to wait for cities to re-open for business.
 Florida and other locations like Arizona may be creating a pathway towards games happening again.
 Arizona Gov. Doug Ducey said his state would be willing to host all 30 MLB teams if conditions allow for it.